bawilc01/simple_web_scraper/README.md

 Install pip for python: _python get-pip.py_ in the terminal.
 If pip is already installed, check that pip is up to date with:  _pip install --upgrade pip_

-Download the executtable for your machine and update the binary path for each browser:
+Check your browser version and then go to these sites to download the webdriver for your browser version.
+Download the executable for your machine and update the binary path for each browser.
+I am on Chrome version 91, for example, so I need the chromedriver exe that works for Chrome version 91:

 Firefox: https://github.com/mozilla/geckodriver/releases